pmacosta/pcsv/docs/README.rst

 Interpreter
 ===========

-The package has been developed and tested with Python 2.6, 2.7, 3.3, 3.4
+The package has been developed and tested with Python 2.6, 2.7, 3.3, 3.4,
-and 3.5 under Linux (Debian, Ubuntu), Apple OS X and Microsoft Windows
+3.5 and 3.6 under Linux (Debian, Ubuntu), Apple macOS and Microsoft Windows

 Installing
 ==========